VettasAlex/AlexWeatherWidget/README.md

+# Project Title

+A brief description of what this project does and who it's for

 # 📚Alex's Weather Widget

 A lightweight, scalable weather widget that supports both light and dark themes.
 It fetches real-time weather data for Thessaloniki, Greece, and logs daily averages for temperature and humidity at 08:00 AM.
+Users can also manually log current weather data using a dedicated button.

 ---